10.1.4.2.3. Wallet Unit Attestation Issuance¶

 produces an

-hardware_signaturevalue by signing theclient_data_hash_waaandclient_data_hash_wuawith the Wallet Hardware's private key, serving as a proof of possession for the Cryptographic Hardware Keys (WP_140d).requests the Device Integrity Service to create an
+hardware_signaturevalue by signing theclient_data_hashwith the Wallet Hardware's private key, serving as a proof of possession for the Cryptographic Hardware Keys (WP_140d).requests the Device Integrity Service to create an

-integrity_assertionvalue for Wallet App Attestation from the Device Integrity Service, authenticated by the OEM (WP_140e).
+integrity_assertionvalue for Wallet Instance from the Device Integrity Service, authenticated by the OEM (WP_140e).

 Note